 Backyard breeding has led to these guys getting quite a bad rap.
 You may see people selling shepherds claiming strong champion bloodlines, but these may not be authentic.
 While people may not breed these dogs to be irresponsible, it leads to many undesirable traits, such as nervousness, aggression, and various health issues.

 The European working lines are ideal specimens in terms of breed looks.
 They are typically a rich rust color and black.
 Their backs are straighter, preventing any excessive sloping to reduce commonly seen issues.
 They must pass tests to ensure that their joints and hips are in tip-top order, to avoid problems like hip and elbow dysplasia.

 The Show lines came about once the working lines were solid, and each dog used for breeding must also double as working dog material.
 However, rather than being such prey-driven workaholics, these tend to be slow-paced dogs who do better within family structures.

 Because of selective breeding, European, and mostly German show line German Shepherds, have a less chance of developing issues relating to ill temperaments.
 Tests will reveal any traits considered unwanted to prevent further breeding from the specimen.

 Therefore, the most significant difference between show lines of America and Europe is a focus on the overall greatness of the breed.
 European lines uphold the authenticity of the original breed standards.
 These strict regulations help produce reliable, well-rounded dogs.

 Generally, German Shepherds are fantastically loyal and fiercely intelligent.
-When you opt to purchase a puppy, you must be aware of their history.
+When you opt to purchase a puppy, you must be aware of its history.
 This step can only help enhance the bond you will have with your pet, as well as prepare you for any bumps in the road of pet-owning.

 When training is properly implemented, their brains are stimulated, and if they are well-cared for, they are terrific additions to many different lifestyles.
 To be confident that you are getting a quality dog, deeply research any breeder and their claims to lineage.
 That will help ensure that you are getting an even-tempered, trainable dog.